JSWgit/AUMAC-Latency-Constraints-and-Delay-Information/README.md

        sensing: Integrating AMP and belief propagation,” IEEE Trans.
 Inf.
 Theory, vol. 68, no. 4, pp. 2384–2409, 2022.

 **Note**: The Eb/N0 of the CCS-AMP-BP scheme for the UMAC is copied from [6], and hence not included in this repository.

+**Version**: The simulations are performed with Python 3.13.4 and pytorch 2.7.1.